Colchester Zoo

 Colchester Zoo is a zoological garden situated near Colchester, England.
-The zoo opened in 1963 and celebrated its 50th anniversary on 2 June 2013.
-It is home to many rare and endangered species, including big cats, primates and birds as well as many invertebrates and fish species.
+Open since June 1963, the zoo is home to many rare and endangered species, including big cats, primates and birds as well as many invertebrates and fish species.

+History

+Established in 1963, the zoo was called Stanway Hall Park Zoo, but in the 1970s the zoo was struggling financially.
+Owner Frank Farrah sold the zoo for what would now become Colchester Zoo operated by the Tropeano family.

 Animal exhibits

 The animals habitats at Colchester Zoo are presented in a number of different themed zones.